President Trump Says He Wants to Limit Asylum Seekers. Experts Say He's on Shaky Legal Ground

-President Donald Trump said Thursday that asylum seekers must arrive at official ports of entry in order to make their claim — a departure from current U.S. law that legal experts tell TIME would very likely be challenged.
+President Donald Trump said Thursday that asylum seekers must arrive at official ports of entry in order to make their claims — a departure from current U.S. law that legal experts tell TIME is very likely to be challenged.

 “My administration is finalizing a plan to end the rampant abuse of our asylum system,” Trump said in a speech about immigration.
 “Under this plan, the illegal aliens will no longer get a free pass into our country by lodging meritless claims in seeking asylum.
 Instead, migrants seeking asylum will have to present themselves lawfully at a port of entry.”